memfault/interrupt/_drafts/2023-08-15-debugging-android-devices.md

 ### Tombstones

-When a dynamically linked executable starts, several signal handlers are registered that, in the event of a crash, cause a basic crash dump to be written to logcat and a more detailed tombstone file to be written to /data/tombstones/.
+When a dynamically linked executable starts, several signal handlers are registered that, in the event of a crash, cause a basic crash dump to be written to logcat and a more detailed tombstone file to be written to `/data/tombstones/` and are sent to DropBoxManager.
 The tombstones files contain a wealth of information about the crash including:
   - GNU Build Fingerprint
   - ABI
   - Name of the crashing process